 Sadly, we are not able to invite families to join us, we will share photos on our Facebook page.

-Bookclub Issue 5 has gone home with students today.
-Mrs Elwin will put any orders in Tuesday 11th August - can orders be in by Friday 7th August.
+Bookclub Issue 7 has gone home with students.
+Mrs Elwin will put any orders in Tuesday 7th November.
 Thanks for supporting this school book fundraiser!

 Communication with families is essential for supporting student learning.
 We are very grateful to the families that met with teachers on Monday this week (or another more suitable times).
 If there is any family that missed this opportunity, please contact the school with a time that best suits you and we will aim to accommodate a meeting time (either face2face or via phone).

 Please note afternoon pick up can still occur from Grace St Gate – as normal.
 This gate is locked during the day to ensure visitors come to the office, but the gate is unlocked at 3pm each day for families to pick up their children from here as normal.